15 Social Proof Examples From High Growth Companies

 2. Figma Gives an Inside Look Into User Knowledge

-Figma goes the extra mile by not only providing customer success stories but creating all-in-one guides into how exactly these companies succeeded with their tool.
+This social proof example goes the extra mile.
+Figma not only provides customer success stories but creates all-in-one guides on how exactly these companies succeeded with their tool.

-The guides showcase the power of Figma and provide the audience knowledge into specific features and design strategies.
+The guides showcase the power of Figma and provide the audience with the knowledge of specific features and design strategies.
 This includes best practices, examples, tips, and presentations.

 3. Mailchimp Displays Customer Loyalty With Social Proof

 Mailchimp not only displays top-notch customer logos, but under each logo, they display how long the companies have been customers for.
 This does an excellent job at using social proof to demonstrate strong customer loyalty, which helps to build trust and confidence in the platform.